Carmelleonie/alx-higher_level_programming/0x06-python-classes/README.md

-Write the Python class MagicClass that does exactly the same as the following Python bytecode:
+Write a class Square that defines a square by: (based on 4-square.py)